 503-325-0010

-ORIGINATORS: Th area does not have an originator.
+ORIGINATORS: This area does not have an originator.
 Public safety officials that desire to launch a local emergency legacy EAS message can contact the primary station,

-IPAWS: This can launch emergency messages by contacting the Oregon Emergency Response System and have them create the emergency message through the FEMA Cap Server.
+IPAWS: This county can launch emergency messages by contacting the Oregon Emergency Response System and have them create the emergency message through the FEMA Cap Server.

 All stations and systems monitor the FEMA CAP Server.